-With more than 30% of U.S. adults aged 50 to 75 years behind on their colorectal cancer screening, and recently revised guidelines expanding the recommended age for colorectal cancer screening to include 45-50, there is a tremendous opportunity to grow the number of people undergoing colorectal cancer screenings.
+With about 30% of U.S. adults aged 50 to 75 years behind on their colorectal cancer screening, and 2021's revised guidelines expanding the recommended age for colorectal cancer screening to include 45-50, there is a tremendous opportunity to grow the number of people undergoing colorectal cancer screenings.
 As we know, early detection through prevention and screening dramatically reduces fatalities from colorectal cancer.
-Text messaging has proven itself to be a powerful tool to support these efforts.
+Conversational, two-way text messaging has proven itself to be a powerful tool to support these efforts.

-Here are 10 of the reasons why GI ASCs are increasingly relying upon texting.
+Here are 10 of the reasons why GI ambulatory surgery centers (ASCs) are increasingly relying upon texting.

 For patients, two-way texting requires no behavior change.
 They just need to provide their mobile number to their provider, opt-in to the texting program, and know how to open and, if necessary, respond to the texts they receive.

-7. Better optimization of staffing and productivity.
 With healthcare organizations, including GI providers, struggling with staff retention and recruitment, text messaging is helping ease workloads and allowing more efficient use of available staff time.
 Text messaging can help centers maintain a more optimal schedule, limiting the need for overtime and PRN staff.
 Texting substantially decreases the number of phone calls staff must make to and receive from patients and caregivers.
-The time saved on calls can allow a GI center and practice to reduce the number of hours staff need to work or provide an opportunity for staff who would be making these calls to help with other work that can strengthen clinical and financial performance.
+The time saved on calls can allow a GI ASC and practice to reduce the number of hours staff need to work or provide an opportunity for staff who would be making these calls to help with other work that can strengthen clinical and financial performance.

-Texting is a communication platform that's proving to be an asset to GI facilities.
-By embracing the convenience, speed and ubiquity of two-way texting, GI centers and practices are increasing patient engagement and improving staff performance.
+HIPAA-compliant, conversational two-way texting is a communication platform that's proving to be an asset to GI facilities nationwide.
+By embracing the convenience, speed, and ubiquity of two-way texting, GI centers and practices are increasing patient engagement, improving staff performance, and boosting patient volume and revenue.
 Most importantly, and in the spirit of the goals of National Colorectal Cancer Awareness Month, texting is helping more patients who benefit from colorectal cancer screening to undergo the procedure and get the care they need.

 Dialog Health 2022 data